chastitywhiterose/Chastity-Chess-Chapters/book/README.md

 - [pychess_alt](https://pychess-alternates.onrender.com/) Notable for Coffeehouse and Coffee Shogi!

 Chapter 6: How to improve at the game of Chess.
--Don't take ratings too seriously
+- Don't take ratings too seriously
--Tips that helped me
+- Tips that helped me